 Research during the 2014 and 2015 research seasons is being completed in collaboration with Dr. Peter Madsen who leads the Marine Bioacoustics Lab at Aarhus University.
 Objectives are focused on understanding the context and function of sperm whale social calls though the use of animal-borne sound and movement tags.
 Dr. Madsen's is a world-leading bioacoustian and has helped pioneer the Dtag technology.
 Learn more about Dtags here: soundtags.st-andrews.ac.uk.

-H. Whitehead and S. Gero (Online) Using social structure to improve mortality estimates; an example with sperm whales.
-Methods in Ecology and Evolution PDF
+H. Whitehead and S. Gero (2014) Using social structure to improve mortality estimates; an example with sperm whales.
+Methods in Ecology and Evolution PDF2013

 S. Gero, J. Gordon, and H. Whitehead.
 (2013).
 Calves as social hubs: dynamics of the social network within sperm whale units.
 Proceedings of the Royal Society B. DOI: 10.1098/rspb.2013.1113 PDF2012

 S. Gero (2012) The surprisingly familiar family lives of sperm whales.
 Journal of the America Cetacean Society 41: 16-20.

 H. Whitehead, R. Antunes, S. Gero, D. Engelhaupt, and L. Rendell (2012) Multilevel societies of female sperm whales (Physeter macrocephalus) in the Atlantic and Pacific: why are they so different?
 International Journal of Primatology 33: 1142-1164.
 DOI: 10.1007/s10764-012-9598-z PDF2011